-Commanders and supervisors of individuals who have registered POVs with the U.S. Forces must notify the RMV in writing when any of those individuals have obtained logistic support to register their POVs through employment or service in their organization and are reassigned to another country, are terminated (voluntarily or involuntarily) from their duty position, or lose entitlement to logistic support in any manner and do not properly clear through central clearance.
+Commanders and supervisors of individuals who have registered POVs with the U.S. Forces must notify the RMV in writing when any of those individuals have been terminated (voluntarily or involuntarily) from their duty position, or lose entitlement to individual logistic support in any manner and do not properly clear through central clearance.
 This serves as an additional control to protect the Forces from illegal use of tax- and duty-free privileges and protects the U.S. Government from insurance claims for POVs that are being operated in Germany without entitlement and insurance.
-Notifications may be sent to the USAREUR RMV by mail to USAREUR Registry of Motor Vehicles (AEPM-VR), Unit 29230, APO AE 09136-9230, by fax to military 542-2044 or civilian 0611-143-542-2044, or by e-mail to usarmy.sembach.usareur.list.rmv-cust-svc@mail.mil.
+Notifications may be sent to the USAREUR RMV by mail to USAREUR Registry of Motor Vehicles (AEOP-PM-VR), Unit 29230, APO AE 09136-9230, by fax to military 542-2044 or civilian 0611-143-542-2044, or by e-mail to usarmy.sembach.usareur.list.rmv-cust-svc@mail.mil.